twse/bobsgame-extras/README.md

 Use this to replace the desktop theme in Windows.
 Includes Windows Aero effects if Windows Vista or 7 is running.

 ### ReactOS Logon GINA Header
 Use this to replace the first bitmap resource in `msgina.dll`. **Nimbus Sans Mono** is used to display the modified image.
-(This font is paid and including it in this repository is not allowed.)
+(This font is copyrighted by URW++.)

 ## Sound Scheme
 Use this to replace system sounds or change it through the sound settings (e.g. in **Control Panel** in Windows, **System Setup** in OS/2 or **Preferences** in BeOS or Haiku, it is located under **Desktop Themes: Settings: Sound events** or **Sounds and Multimedia: Sounds: Sound Events** in Windows 95/98/ME, **Sounds** in Windows 2000, BeOS or Haiku, **Sounds and Audio Devices** in Windows XP (also in **Sounds, Speech, and Audio Devices** in category view), and under **Sound: Sounds: Program Events** (also in **Hardware and Sound** in category view or **Personalization** in icon view) in Windows Vista & above, OS/2 and more, **Sound and Audio Devices** on ReactOS, and **Settings: Personalization: Themes: Sounds** in Windows 10).
 The sound scheme was created with Windows Sound Recorder (Windows XP version) and Wavosaur.
 Under Windows, the sounds have to be copied to `%SystemRoot%\media`.

-Windows 95 until 7 allows the user to change the sounds used for logoff, login and shutdown (with Windows 8 & above, the `ExcludeFromCPL` value was added to `WindowsLogoff` and `WindowsLogon` sound events; remove this value to show these events).
+Windows 95 until 7 allows changing the login/logoff/shutdown sounds (with Windows 8 & above, the `ExcludeFromCPL` value was added to `WindowsLogoff` and `WindowsLogon` sound events; remove this value to show these events).

 ### Index of sound events
 | Windows name                  | OS/2 name                 | Filename                    |